10 Tips for Writing Press Releases that Aren’t Boring + A Bonus PR Template!

 Not only is it wordy and full of business jargon, but it also buries the lede—journalistic jargon for not emphasizing the most important point.
 The lede here being that XYZ LLC’s key to success is reinvesting profits to pay down one-third of its debt.
 Now that may be newsworthy for the right business reporter.

 Your lede sentence and first paragraph should be bold and concise.
-Your first sentence should mimic the headline, including the name of the company and a short, active description of the newsworthy action.
+Your first sentence should mimic the headline, including the company’s name and a short, active description of the newsworthy action.

 The point you make in your press release should answer the question: What’s in it for them?
 The readers, the journalists, the municipality—whatever community your press release is newsworthy for.
 Lead with one of the following: